tomkom/pyGeoInfoVS/README.md

 ### Core static capabilities

 - Read in spatial data in lon/lat
-- Display in WGS84/Web pseudomercator
+- Display in WGS84/Web pseudomercator (renders any coordinates values as they are, projection is done in data wrangling pipeline)
 - Apply styling to lines, points, polygons, or raster
 - Add pre-rendered basemap
 - BOLTSS (border, orientation, legend, title, scale, source)
 - Export to graphics file in print quality
-- Show in jupyter notebook
+- Easily displays in jupyter notebook

 ### Nice to haves (static spatial visualizations)

-- Plot in facet by time
+- Parameter-based reprojection of data
+- Graticules, meridian lines
 - Plot together with other info plots
+- Faceted plot ( e.g., by time)
+- Export vectors in a vector format, for post-processing in Inkscape or similar
+- 3D oblique view
+- Animated gif exports for animations

-## Compared capabilities - Dynamic spatial visualizaitons
+## Compared capabilities - Dynamic spatial visualizations

 ### Core dynamic capabilities